at-tawlib/100-days-of-code/day-018/README.md

 	- Each side has a length of 100
 	- Each shape drawn sequentially
 	- Draw a Random Walk using random colours
+- Use tuples to store generated random colours